Hesam-Eskandari/tech-school/database/sql/01-basic.md

 #### Exercise
 - Which one is OLTP vs OLAP?
   1. A database that logs customers and orders
-  2. A databased being used to figure out what new products should be offered
+  2. A database being used to figure out what new products should be offered
   3. A database to drive statistics to be reported to executives
   4. A database to keep track of users
 - Answer: Transactional database-Analytical database-Analytical database-Transactional database